Search Engine Optimization

 That ad generated a lot of snark in response, but Apple had a point.

-Mobile web usage is on the rise across all generations, and lots of people rarely — if ever — use a computer for casual web use any more.
+Mobile web usage is on the rise across all generations, and plenty of people rarely — if ever — use a desktop or laptop computer for casual web use any more.

 Now, Maps is a one-stop shop.
 Want to find a new restaurant for date night?
 Just open up Maps.
-Not only can you search by cuisine, price, take-out or sit-down, and a whole host of other options, but you can read the menu, read reviews, and of course get directions.
-You can even order an Uber to take you there, all without leaving the app.
+Not only can you search by cuisine, price, take-out or sit-down, and a whole host of other options, but you can read the menu, read reviews, and get directions.
+You can even make a reservation on OpenTable or order an Uber to take you there, all without leaving the app.

 Social Channels Aren’t Just Channels